kamoor/spring-versioned/README.md

-This is a simple proof of concept to show versioning features at method level.
+This is a simple proof of concept to show versioning features at method level by using Spring AOP.

 How?
 ----